billrobertson42/ninthodds/README.md

 * Allows you to enter number of attacks (n)
 * Allows you to enter offensive and defensive stats
 * Computes the odds of causing 0-n wounds and displays that in a graph
+* Saves are considered in the wound calculation
-* Has internal logic for rerolls (failures only)
+* Has internal logic for rerolls
 * Has internal logic for poison attacks
 * Reasonable level of responsiveness (i.e. displays OK on computer or phone)

 ## MVP Features (todo)

-* Factor in armor and special saves when computing odds to wound
 * Provide user interface elements to activate poison and reroll logic
 * Wordsmith the UI a bit

 ## Future Features

-* Figure out set of things to implement to make this a good tool for simulating unit effectiveness
+* Figure out additional feathres to make this a good tool for evaluating unit effectiveness
 * Current model is based on binomial distribution -- fine for fixed number of trials, how to expand?
 * Add shooting